UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Fiber internet offers symmetrical speeds, making it the superior choice for remote work, gaming, and large file uploads.

-• Cable internet is widely available and often utilizes existing connections, making it a convenient option for renters or homes without fiber infrastructure.
+• Cable internet is widely available and often utilizes existing connections, making it a convenient option for renters or homes without modern fiber infrastructure.

-• Fiber is the more sustainable option, utilizing passive optical networks that consume significantly less energy than copper-based cable networks.
+• Fiber is the more sustainable option, utilizing passive optical networks that consume significantly less energy than traditional copper-based cable networks.

 Diagram comparing fiber optic light signals versus copper cable electricity with resistance.